connorjnel/ztm-python-dev/03-python-basics-2/python-basics-2.md

 Normal parameters are positional, they output in the order they were defined in function Keyword argument - When calling function can use param_value="string", basicaly forcing position change when calling the function
 Default argument - Define in function parameter with param="default", only used when no argument provided

+## Return

+The `return` keyword is to exit a function and return a value.
+Functions need to return something, if they done they just output `None` Functions should do one thing really well, functions should return something